-The Bamyan Foundation in collaboration with ROYA-Resources of Young Afghans is committed to help the following six children of impoverished backgrounds to obtain a high school education.
-ROYA local coordinators in Kabul, Asif Rasooly and Shoaib Mehryar, identified these six child laborers and helped them to gain admission to Tarbyat High School.
+The Bamyan Foundation in collaboration with ROYA-Resources of Young Afghans is committed to help the following eight children of impoverished backgrounds to obtain a high school education.
+ROYA local coordinators in Kabul, Asif Rasooly and Shoaib Mehryar, identified these eight child laborers and helped them to gain admission to Tarbyat High School.
 For more information about the children, please see their biographies below (also see the kids with Tarbyat High School principal in the above picture).

 In preparation for the new school year which begins in late March, the children are attending winter session classes at Tarbyat High School.
 Four of the children are in a special remedial class that will help them to catch up with their same-age peers when the new school year begins.
 The other two children are stronger academically and have been placed in winter classes with their peers.
 The cost for the winter session for the six children is $469.50 including books and transportation.
 Bamyan Foundation is covering a portion of said amount.